Ant McPartlin, the 42-year-old co-presenter of I’m A Celebrity…Get Me Out of Here! has announced that he will not be returning to TV work until 2019.

 Untreated alcohol addiction leads to serious consequences

-Ant McPartlin hit media headlines only a matter months ago following his drink driving conviction for a multi vehicle collision.
+Ant McPartlin hit media headlines only a matter months ago following his drink driving conviction for a multi-vehicle collision.

 The widely publicised event revealed that sadly Ant had relapsed on alcohol and drugs following a short rehab stint for alcohol and tramadol addiction (a synthetic opiate painkiller)

-McPartlin was found to be twice the legal drink drive limit; following a guilty plea he consequently received a record breaking £86,000 fine and a 20 months ban from driving.
+McPartlin was found to be twice the legal drink-drive limit; following a guilty plea he consequently received a record-breaking £86,000 fine and a 20 months ban from driving.
 Since then Ant has taken a step back from his TV work and commitments

 McPartlin cuts short his alcohol rehab programme

 Thankfully, that seems to be the case at present.
 It is rarely a good idea to return straight to a pressured and stressful environment following intensive detoxification and drug rehabilitation.
-The early days of alcohol and drug recovery is when an individual is at their most vulnerable and at great risk of relapse.
+The early days of alcohol and drug recovery are when an individual is at their most vulnerable and at great risk of relapse.

 Support is invaluable during recovery from addiction

 McPartlin confirmed that he has cancelled work commitments until next year; he stated: “My recovery is going very well and for that to continue having spoken to Dec and ITV, I have made the decision to take the rest of the year off.
 I’d like to thank both Dec and ITV for their continued support and I look forward to getting back to work in the new year.”

 It is great to hear that Ant is stepping out of the limelight and that he is receiving much-needed support from family, friends and his employers.